WordPress Plugins For Managing WordPress Post Revisions

 - And more!

-(Optimize Database after Deleting Revisions WordPress Plugin – Settings)
+(Optimize Database after Deleting Revisions – WordPress Plugin Settings Screen)

-In addition to deleting unnecessary page and post revisions and checking if the WP database tables need to be cleaned and optimized, WP Optimize also lets you do maintenance tasks such as:
+In addition to performing tasks such as cleaning redundant revisions of posts and pages and checking if the WordPress database tables need to be optimized, this plugin also lets you perform the following maintenance tasks:

 - Enable/Disable comments for all published posts